wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-sqoop-mac-linux.md

 - **Workstation**: A computer with an SSH client.

-- **Azure CLI**: For more information, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install)
+- **Azure CLI**: For more information, see [Install and Configure the Azure <!-- deleted by customization CLI](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI](/documentation/articles/xplat-cli.) <!-- keep by customization: end -->

 - **Linux-based HDInsight cluster**: For instructions about cluster provision, see [Get started using HDInsight](/documentation/articles/hdinsight-hadoop-linux-tutorial-get-started) or [Provision HDInsight clusters][hdinsight-provision].

 - **Azure SQL database**: This document provides instructions for creating an example SQL database.
 For more information on SQL Database, see [Get started using Azure SQL database][sqldatabase-get-started].

-* **SQL Server**: The steps in this document can also be used, with some modification, with SQL Server; however, both the HDInsight cluster and SQL Server must be on the same Azure Virtual Network.
+* **SQL Server**: The steps in this document can also be used, with some modification, with SQL Server<!-- deleted by customization; however, both the HDInsight cluster and SQL Server must be on the same Azure Virtual Network -->.
 For more information on requirements specific to using this article with SQL Server, see the [Using SQL Server](#using-sql-server) section.

 ##Understand the scenario